-I-475 forms a freeway loop within the urbanized area of Flint as well as an alternate route when traveling north or south through Genesee County.
+I-475 is a 17-mile freeway loop that passes through the urbanized area of Flint as well as providing an alternate route for north-south travelers in Genesee County.
 In addition, it allows easy access to one of Flint's auto manufacturing areas.
+Approximately 50,000 vehicles travel the highway each day.